AUC Medical Student Associations and Clubs

 Black Medical Students Association (BMSA)

 The primary mission of the Black Medical Student Association (BMSA) is to serve as an academic, social, and professional support network for its members, as well as a service organization for the community.
 We are committed to addressing the special health needs of the Black community, educating ourselves and the greater medical student community on issues of minority health and the elimination of racial/ethnic health care disparities.
-BMSA is a special unique community in which we support, motivate, inspire, encourage, and uplift one another as we simultaneously work toward achieving our goals.
+BMSA is a special community in which we support, motivate, inspire, encourage, and uplift one another as we simultaneously work toward achieving our goals.

 Canadian Medical Students Association (CMSA)